kbraziun/website-launched-2022/content/authors/admin/_index.md

 highlight_name: true
 ---

 There is a critical need to understand how climate change and disturbance regimes will impact forested landscapes and how land managers and residents can navigate changing conditions.
-My core research examines relationships between climate, disturbances, forest ecosystems, fire risk in the wildland urban interface, and ecosystem services during the 21st century, with a focus on landscapes in the US Northern Rocky Mountains and European Alps.
+My core research examines relationships between climate, disturbances, forest ecosystems, fire risk in the wildland urban interface, and ecosystem services during the 21st century, with a focus on mountain landscapes in the western United States and the European Alps.
 I aim to pursue research in collaboration with and relevant to land managers; to create reproducible science; to foster meaningful and respectful relationships with colleagues and collaborators; and to support diversity and inclusion in science.